-Facebook faces a $5B FTC fine, the largest ever in tech
+Reports: Facebook faces $5B FTC fine, largest ever in tech

 The long-expected punishment, which Facebook is well prepared for, is unlikely to make a dent in the social media giant’s deep pockets.
 But it will also likely saddle the company with additional restrictions and another lengthy stretch of strict scrutiny.

-Multiple news reports on Friday said the FTC has voted to fine Facebook for privacy violations and mishandling user data.
+The Wall Street Journal and other news outlets reported Friday that the FTC has voted to fine Facebook for privacy violations and mishandling user data.
 Most of them cited an unnamed person familiar with the matter.

 Facebook and the FTC declined to comment.
 The 3-2 vote broke along party lines, with Republicans in support and Democrats in opposition to the settlement, according to the reports.